DIFI-Consortium/DIFI-Certification/DIFI_101_Tutorial.md

 We will now create an example DIFI signal data packet in Python, without requiring any dependencies other than numpy and matplotlib, to demonstrate how it works.

-For reference, and because the DIFI specifications are behind a pay-wall, the signal data packet structure is depicted below, using 4 bytes per line:
+For reference, the signal data packet structure is depicted below, using 4 bytes per line:

 ```
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+